 CNN Eatocracy managing editor Kat Kinsman’s HI, ANXIETY, about how and why anxiety has come to be one of the principle defining aspects of contemporary women’s daily lives, partly arising from her recent autobiographical writings and television segments, to Dey Street Books/HarperCollins.

-AGORAFABULOUS! and GREAT author Sara Benincasa's LET'S GROW UP TOGETHER, a humorous 52-week program for claiming your adulthood, including personal anecdotes of failure and triumph, reflecting some of the more heartwarming lessons of the responsibilities and pleasures that accompany leaving behind one's extended adolescence, for "anyone at any adult age who feels he or she has missed a step," to William Morrow.
+AGORAFABULOUS! and GREAT author Sara Benincasa’s REAL ARTISTS HAVE DAY JOBS: AND OTHER AWESOME THINGS THEY DON’T TEACH YOU IN SCHOOL, a humorous collection of essays about claiming your adulthood, including personal anecdotes of failure and triumph, reflecting some of the more heartwarming lessons of the responsibilities and pleasures that accompany leaving behind one’s extended adolescence, for "anyone at any adult age who feels he or she has missed a step," to William Morrow.

 Culinary Institute of America-trained chef and co-owner of Saratoga Springs’s iconic Hattie’s Restaurant, at 75 years old one of the oldest continuously operated southern cuisine restaurants in the nation, Jasper Alexander’s DUE SOUTH: THE HATTIE’S COOKBOOK, offering both the recipes and the lore of this southern bastion of cuisine and culture among the Yankees, to the Lyons Press.